dfe-analytical-services/analysts-guide/CONTRIBUTING.md

 #### Adding links (within page, within site, external to site)\]

-In Quarto, adding links is straightforward using Markdown.

-In Markdown, you can add links using the following syntax:
+In Quarto, you can add links using the following Markdown syntax:

  1. Inline Links:
     [Link Text] ``(https://example.com)``